 - Wall stencils.
 Related to the previous point but rather than words, think birds, tree branches, butterflies.
 The fix: Remove it – it’s wall clutter.
 Hopefully it will peel off.

 - Vertical blinds.
+Bad decor trends from yesteryear number 8 is my favourite, and the worst.
 I grew up with these and they still rear their ugly heads, reminding me of shoulder pads and teased hair.
 Venetian (horizontal) blinds possibly still have a place in our homes but their vertical cousins definitely don’t.
 The fix: Not cheap or easy sorry, but save your pennies for more current window coverings.

 - Pine wood kitchens.
 En masse in a kitchen a lot of wood can be a bit overwhelming.
 The fix: Thankfully the wood can be painted and freshened up to create a more neutral, less menacing look.
 Look up shaker style kitchen cabinetry, which is more subtle and modern.

 - Border wallpaper.
 Looks pretty dated, definitely one of the most obvious bad decor trends from yesteryear.
 The fix: Remove and re-paint if need be, or use a uniform wallpaper choice.
 Your wall should not look like corner-doodles on a notebook.

 - Tile accent strips in bathrooms.
 You’ll know it if you see it, all the rage in about 2005.
 What were we thinking?
 The fix: Anything you do will possible lead to a complete re-tile, which leads to a bathroom reno.
 My condolences.

 - Millenial pink anything.
 The name says it all really.
 Rose gold as its fancy cousin is a bit passé as well.
 The fix: Replace, donate, paint over.